B-Selin/mastermind/README.md

 * The secret code contains 4 unique digits between 0 and 9.
 * Guesses must also contain 4 digits between 0 and 9.
 * The same digit cannot appear more than once in a guess.
-* Feedback is provided after each guess using green and yellow circles.
+* Feedback is provided after each guess using Purple and MAgenta diamonds.
 * The player has 6 guesses to crack the code before losing.

 ## Live Link